ibm-cloud-docs/storage-scale/configure-ces-integration.md

 CES is designed to offer versatile access methods.
 This flexibility allows organizations to support a wide range of applications and use cases.

-Enabling colocation will designate the subset of Storage server as protocol nodes.
-If disabled, the protocol nodes will be created on a dedicated virtual server irrespective of storage type.
+Enabling colocation designates the subset of Storage server as protocol nodes.
+If disabled, the protocol nodes are created on a dedicated virtual server irrespective of storage type.

 The colocation feature avoids the need to provision extra virtual servers and improves the performance.
 It is also supported on Bare Metal servers.